Confinement induced interlayer molecules: a route to strong interatomic interactions: Modulation experiment

-The peak at even smaller frequencies has an entirely different origin.
-This peak can be identified as being due to a transition into the $\upa\upa$ or $\downa\downa$ intralayer bound states combined with a center of mass excitation, $N=0\to 1$ (full circle in Fig.~\ref{fig:QB}).
-Notice that -- to leading order -- a direct transition to the bound state is forbidden by symmetry (parity), and therefore excitation of a center of mass oscillation is necessary to observe the $E_{\upa\upa}^0$ and $E_{\downa\downa}^0$ bound states.
-This peak is expected to split up for $a_{\uparrow\upa}\ne a_{\downa\downa}$, and vanishes if we set $a_{\uparrow\upa}, a_{\downa\downa}\to 0$ (see inset of Fig.~\ref{fig:Spectrum}).
-The bound state in the $\upa\downa$ scattering gives a tiny contribution for these parameters, and is practically not visible in Fig.~\ref{fig:Spectrum}.
+The peak at even smaller frequencies has an entirely different origin, and is attributed to a transition into the $\upa\upa$ or $\downa\downa$ intralayer bound states combined with a center of mass excitation, $N=0\to 1$ (full circle in Fig.~\ref{fig:Spectrum}(b)).
+Notice that -- to leading order -- a direct transition to the bound state due to shaking is forbidden by symmetry (parity), and therefore excitation of a center of mass oscillation is necessary to observe the $E^0_{\upa\upa}$ and $E^0_{\downa\downa}$ bound states.
+This peak is expected to split up for $a_{\uparrow\upa}\ne a_{\downa\downa}$, and it vanishes if we set $a_{\uparrow\upa}, a_{\downa\downa}\to 0$ (see Fig.~\ref{fig:Spectrum}(c)).
+The bound state in the $\upa\downa$ scattering gives a tiny contribution for these parameters, and is practically not visible in Figs.~\ref{fig:Spectrum}(a, c).

-In summary, we have studied the scattering of particles in a bilayer quasi-two-dimensional Bose gas and have shown that the interlayer scattering amplitudes depend sensitively on the separation of the layers due to novel confinement-induced bound and quasi-bound molecular states.
-This makes it possible to tune interlayer interactions in a wide range, by simple geometric means.
-The increased lifetime of the quasi-bound interlayer molecules makes it possible to observe them in the excitation spectrum of a shaking experiment.
-Dalibard
+\marton{ Finally, we mention that time-modulation of the scattering lengths instead of the layer separation may provide an alternative experimental procedure of exciting the bound and quasi-bound molecular states, most probably leading to smaller quasi-particle contributions.
+Unlike the modulation of the layer separation, this perturbation couples the $(N,\nu) = (0,0)$ state to a large number of harmonic oscillator channels, and it is therefore likely to excite a number of molecular states at higher energies as well. }